angular/angular/docs/CODING_STANDARDS.md

 #### Getters and Setters

-Getters and setters introduce openings for side-effects, add more complexity for code readers, and generate additional code when targeting older browsers.
+Getters and setters introduce openings for side effects, add more complexity for code readers, and generate additional code when targeting older browsers.

 * Only use getters and setters for `@Input` properties or when otherwise required for API